 Some claims have been made that elevated dog food bowls may prevent canine bloat; however, there is no evidence of that, and it appears to be a myth.

 In fact, some studies show the opposite – that raised bowls may cause bloating in dogs.

 Dragging of the Hind Legs

 Some dogs who haven’t been fixed will often perform a “bow” for would-be suitors.
-It works almost as a mating call, and it's not something to be concerned about.
+It works almost like a mating call, and it's not something to be concerned about.

-If your pet appears to be feverish, hunched over when standing, or weak, along with the similar distended belly that is accompanied by bloat, pancreatitis is always a possibility and an immediate vet appointment is needed.
+If your pet appears to be feverish, hunched over when standing, or weak, along with a similar distended belly accompanied by bloat, pancreatitis is always a possibility, and an immediate vet appointment is needed.

 Labs and Greyhounds have long legs that need plenty of room to extend their limbs when lying down; splooting is just a way for them to feel a little more relaxed.

-You’ll see more dogs doing this in summer time when the weather gets warmer – they'll be digging holes and setting their bellies inside while they lie in a “sploot” position to get some cooling on their bottom area.
+You’ll see more dogs doing this in the summertime when the weather gets warmer – they'll be digging holes and setting their bellies inside while they lie in a “sploot” position to get some cooling on their bottom area.

 Stretching is Rarely a Cause for Alarm